By Steven Van Tassell (@SteveVT33)

-For the purposes of this article, ADP and Dynasty Owner ownership statistics were current as of December 1st.
-The Pittsburgh Steelers vs. Baltimore Ravens game originally scheduled for Thanksgiving night, then rescheduled to Tuesday and now scheduled to be played on Wednesday afternoon, is not included in this recap.
+For the purposes of this article, ADP and Dynasty Owner ownership statistics were current as of December 29th.

 Dynasty Owner Player of the Week

-Our twelfth Dynasty Owner Player of the Week for the season is: Tyreek Hill
+Our final 2020 Dynasty Owner Player of the Week is: Alvin Kamara

 Dynasty Owner Value Player of the Week

 Because this is Dynasty Owner and we’re all looking for value from the players on our roster, we also have the Value Player of the Week.
-The twelfth Dynasty Owner Value Player of the Week for 2020 is: James Robinson
+The final 2020 Dynasty Owner Value Player of the Week is: Myles Gaskin

-Congratulations James on your first, but likely not last, Dynasty Owner Value Player of the Week honor!
+Congratulations Myles on your first Dynasty Owner Value Player of the Week honor!

 Players Who Should Have Been Starters This Week

-Next, we look at those players who should have been one of your Starters based on their performance in Week 12.
-We aren’t going to write that you should have started Patrick Mahomes or Derrick Henry because barring injury or bye week, both of them should always be in your Starting lineup.
-Instead, these are players who might be Free Agents or on your Bench or Practice Squad, but likely weren’t Starters in Week 12 when they should have been.
+Next, we look at those players who should have been one of your Starters based on their performance in Week 16.
+We aren’t going to write that you should have started Alvin Kamara or Davante Adams because barring injury or bye week, both of them should always be in your Starting lineup, especially in the playoffs.
+Instead, these are players who might normally be on your Bench or Practice Squad, but likely weren’t Starters in Week 16 when they should have been.

 Players Who Should Have Been on the Bench or Practice Squad